 Rights to coal reserves may be acquired directly through governmental or private entities.
 A significant portion of the Company's coal reserves are controlled through leasing arrangements.
-Lease agreements are generally long-term in nature (original terms range from 10 to 50 years), and substantially all of the lease contain provisions that allow for automatic extension of the lease term providing certain requirements are met.
+Lease agreements are generally long-term in nature (original terms range from 10 to 50 years), and substantially all of the leases contain provisions that allow for automatic extension of the lease term providing certain requirements are met.

-The net book value of the Company's coal interests was \$0.4 billion and \$2.4 billion at December 31, 2016 and 2015, respectively.
+The net book value of the Company's coal interests was \$361.2 million and \$381.0 million at December 31, 2017 and 2016, respectively.
 Payments to acquire royalty lease agreements and lease bonus payments are capitalized as a cost of the underlying mineral reserves and depleted over the life of proven and probable reserves.
 Coal lease rights are depleted using the units-of-production method, and the rights are assumed to have no residual value.